Lawyers are ready to help during these stressful times. Schedule your consultation >

 The bottom level consists of city and parish courts and the justice of the peace courts.
 These courts handle smaller civil cases of up to $5,000, small-claim cases up to $3,000, and traffic violations.
 The city and parish courts also conduct preliminary criminal hearings.

 The decisions in those courts can be appealed to the next level, the district courts.
 This level includes the main jury courts as well as juvenile court and family court.
 All civil, criminal, and probate trials are held in the district courts.

 The third level is the Court of Appeals, which can overturn or uphold decisions made in the lower courts.

 The fourth level is the Supreme Court, which is the court of last resort in Louisiana.
 It hears appeals from the Court of Appeals and death penalty appeals from the district courts.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
+When faced with a legal issue, contacting an experienced attorney for help navigating the judicial system.
 At LawInfo you can search for a skilled, Lead Counsel Rated Louisiana attorney by location and by practice area.
-We have Louisiana attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.